Mani Ratnam: Early life

-Mani Ratnam was born on 2 June 1956 in Madurai, Tamil Nadu as the second child of a family that was closely associated with film production.
-His father, S. Gopala Ratnam, was a film distributor who worked for Venus Pictures, while his uncle, "Venus" Krishnamurthy, was a film producer.
-His elder brother, G. Venkateswaran, would go on to produce some of his films.
-His younger brother was G. Srinivasan, who like G. Venkateswaran, would also co-produce some of his films.
+Mani Ratnam was born on 2 June 1956 in a Tamil Iyer family in Madurai, Tamil Nadu as the second child of a family that was closely associated with film production.
+His father, S. Gopalaratnam, was a film distributor who worked for Venus Pictures, while his uncle, "Venus" Krishnamurthy, was a film producer.
+His elder brother G. Venkateswaran (died 2003) would go on to produce some of his films.
+His younger brother G. Srinivasan (died 2007), like G. Venkateswaran, would also co-produce some of his films.
 Mani Ratnam grew up in Madras (now Chennai), along with his siblings and cousins.
 Despite being a film family, the children were not allowed to watch films as the elders considered them taboo.
-"As a youngster, films seemed like a waste of time", he claimed in a 1994 interview; however, he started watching films more actively when he was studying in the Besant Theosophical School.
-During this time, he developed an admiration towards actors like Sivaji Ganesan and Nagesh; watching all their films.
+"As a youngster, films seemed like a waste of time", he claimed in a 1994 interview; however, he started watching films more actively when he was studying at the Besant Theosophical School.
+During this time, he developed an admiration for actors like Sivaji Ganesan and Nagesh; watching all their films.
 When he discovered the legendary director K. Balachander, he became his fan.
 Upon completing his schooling, he graduated with a degree in commerce from the Ramakrishna Mission Vivekananda College, affiliated to the Madras University.
 Later, he did his Master of Business Administration (MBA) in finance from Jamnalal Bajaj Institute of Management Studies in Mumbai.
 After finishing his post-graduation in 1977, he was employed in a firm in Madras as a management consultant, and continued to work there for sometime.

 Personal life

 Ratnam married actress Suhasini on 26 August 1988.
-The couple have a son, Nandan, who was born in 1992.
+The couple have a son.
 The family resides in Alwarpet, Chennai, where he runs his production company, Madras Talkies.

-In 1995, Mani Ratnam was wounded and hospitalised after homemade bombs were thrown at his home by attackers, suspected by police as Muslim extremists, in the wake of opposition to his film Bombay which portrayed the romance of a Hindu man with a Muslim woman.
+In 1995, Mani Ratnam was wounded and hospitalised after homemade bombs were thrown at his home by attackers, suspected by police as Islamic extremists, in the wake of opposition to his film Bombay which portrayed the romance of a Hindu man with a Muslim woman.

-An FIR was filed on Mani Ratnam and 49 others in 2019 when they wrote to Modi listing statistics and expressing concern over the rise of communal violence against minorities including Muslims, Christians and Dalits since Modi's Bharatiya Janata Party (BJP) took power in 2014.
+An FIR was filed on Mani Ratnam and 49 others in 2019 when they wrote to Prime Minister Narendra Modi listing statistics and expressing concern over the rise of communal violence against minorities including Muslims, Christians, and Dalits since Modi's Bharatiya Janata Party (BJP) took power in 2014.